ravocean/sdev328_final/README.md

     -User/Admin accounts can be added from the newAccount page-

 Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.
-    INWORK
+    -There are 50+ commits all with descriptive comments.
+A couple slipped-by by accident without a complete comment

 Uses OOP, and defines multiple classes, including at least one inheritance relationship.
-    INWORK
+    -Vehicle, Account, and Customer class objects are used.
+The Customer object inherits from the Account object

 Contains full Docblocks for all PHP files and follows PEAR standards.
-    INWORK
+    -All functions and classes use docblocks and PEAR standards were followed

 Has full validation on the client side through JavaScript and server side through PHP.
-    INWORK
+    -All validation is accomplished server side through validate.php

 All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.
-    INWORK
+    -The only violation of this standard was in adminDash.js where i had an issue using jQuery selectors for objects that were appended after the page was loaded, so there is a couple lines of repeated code for .edit and .save

 Your submission shows adequate effort for a final project in a full-stack web development course.
-    -We managed over 40 commits and probably over 100 hours of work between the two of us- -Our project utilizes HTML/CSS/JS/jQuery/Fat-Free/PDO/MySQL/PHP-
+    -We managed 50+ commits and probably over 100 hours of work between the two of us- -Our project utilizes HTML/CSS/JS/jQuery/Fat-Free/PDO/MySQL/PHP-

 GitHub repo includes readme file outlining how each requirement was met; UML diagram; and ER diagram
-    INWORK
+    -UML and ER diagrams added to directory

 Presentation is under 5 minutes, and is well-prepared and delivered.
-    INWORK
+    -Completed in class.